Stock exchange: Roles

-New York Stock Exchange in New York City, US, is the largest stock exchange in the world.
+Nasdaq in New York City, US, is the largest stock exchange in the world.

-Nasdaq in New York City, US, is the second-largest stock exchange in the world.
+New York Stock Exchange in New York City, US, is the second-largest stock exchange in the world.

 Shanghai Stock Exchange in Shanghai, China, is the third-largest stock exchange in the world.

-Tokyo Stock Exchange in Tokyo, Japan, is the fourth-largest stock exchange in the world.
+Registered building of Euronext in Amsterdam, Netherlands, for the European Union is the fourth-largest stock exchange in the world.

-Hong Kong Stock Exchange in Hong Kong, is the fifth-largest stock exchange in the world.
+Tokyo Stock Exchange in Tokyo, Japan, is the fifth-largest stock exchange in the world.

-Registered building of Euronext in Amsterdam, Netherlands, for the European Union is the sixth-largest stock exchange in the world.
+Shenzhen Stock Exchange in Shenzhen, China, is the sixth-largest in the world and second-largest in China.

-Bombay Stock Exchange in Mumbai, India, is the seventh-largest stock exchange in the world, oldest and fourth-largest in Asia, largest in India.
-It is the fastest stock exchange in the world.
+Hong Kong Stock Exchange in Hong Kong, is the seventh-largest stock exchange in the world.

-National Stock Exchange in Mumbai, India, is the eight-largest stock exchange in the world, fifth-largest in Asia and second-largest in India.
+Bombay Stock Exchange in Mumbai, India, is the eigth-largest stock exchange in the world, oldest in Asia, largest in India.

-Shenzhen Stock Exchange in Shenzhen, China, is the ninth-largest stock exchange in the world, sixth-largest in Asia and second-largest in China.
+National Stock Exchange in Mumbai, India, is the ninth-largest stock exchange in the world and second-largest in India.

-Toronto Stock Exchange in Toronto, Canada, is the tenth-largest stock exchange in the world and third-largest in North America.
+Taiwan Stock Exchange in Taipei, Taiwan (ROC), is the tenth-largest stock exchange in the world.

-London Stock Exchange in London, UK, is the eleventh-largest stock exchange in the world, largest non-EU European Stock Exchange and second largest in Europe.

-Australian Securities Exchange in Sydney, Australia, is the largest stock exchange in Oceania.
+Australian Securities Exchange in Sydney, is the largest stock exchange in Oceania.

 B3 in São Paulo, Brazil, is the largest stock exchange in South America.

 Johannesburg Stock Exchange in Johannesburg, South Africa, is the largest stock exchange in Africa.

 Stock exchanges have multiple roles in the economy.
 This may include the following: